Division Command Training Logo.png

 Courses

-• The Strategy and Tactics for Initial Company Officers (STICO) course, developed by the National Fire Academy (NFA), is designed to prepare first-line supervisors and acting officers to make effective tactical decisions at the company level during fireground operations.
+• The Strategy and Tactics for Initial Company Operations (STICO) course, developed by the National Fire Academy (NFA), is designed to prepare first-line supervisors and acting officers to make effective tactical decisions at the company level during fireground operations.

 This course focuses on developing the decision-making skills necessary for safe and effective incident management, with an emphasis on initial operations, fire behavior, risk assessment, and strategic thinking in rapidly evolving environments.